gleidsonmt/Gleidsonmt.github.io/src/assets/posts/post_00.md

 ---

-At this point, we finished the first of three loaders.. the circle loader.
+At this point, we finished the first of three loaders.. the suspense loader.
 Let's add some css..

 ```css